ksharonin/feds-documentation/README.rst

 The feds-documentation repository acts as a guide to community users for the NASA MAAP FEDS project.
 Under active construction.

-For package installation, see 'docs/requirements.txt'
+To contribute to documentation, submit a merge request with changes.
+If build permission exists, check build status after push to check for failure.
+For package installations, see 'docs/requirements.txt'